D&D 5e Guide – How To Play A Barbarian

-Fighters have to remember their second wind and feats, barbarians need to remember to rage and what their bonuses are while raging.
+Fighters have to remember their second wind and feats.
+Barbarians need to remember to rage (and what their bonuses are while raging.)
 But barbarians are still fairly straightforward once you figure out how they work.

-Rage Against The Machine (and everything else)
+5E Barbarians Rage Against The Machine (and Everything Else)

-It takes a bonus action to activate, but it gives you extra damage and resistance, and you have the ability to get advantage on your attacks at the cost of making it easier for your enemies to hit you in kind.
+It takes a bonus action to activate, but it gives you extra damage and resistance.
+And you have the ability to get an advantage on your attacks at the cost of making it easier for your enemies to hit you in kind.

 The ability to draw on that extra power defines the barbarian.
 Subclasses typically change what your rage does and how it affects the world around you.

 But at the end of the day, activating your rage is going to be your go-to move.
 This is the class to pick if you want to play a hero that can endure when everything seems impossibly tough.